tldr-pages/tldr/pages/common/hyperfine.md

 # hyperfine

-> A command line benchmarking tool.
+> A command-line benchmarking tool.
 > More information: <https://github.com/sharkdp/hyperfine/>.

 - Run a basic benchmark, performing at least 10 runs: